Moist and fluffy, this lemon zucchini bread is made with whole wheat, honey and buttermilk and is topped with a fresh and delicious lemon glaze!

 I’ve always loved lemony desserts, including lemon cakes.
 I did some experimenting again with whole wheat, honey, buttermilk and squash and churned out this delightful lemon cake that you are sure to enjoy.
 Lots of fresh lemon zest and a heavenly lemon glaze to top it all off.

-I used yellow squash this time – the color blends in perfectly and you can’t even tell it’s there (perfect deception opportunity if you have little ones…or big ones that are resistant to “healthy” ;).
-Alternatively you can use zucchini.
-And how about this for a twist: Instead of lemon, use lime (lime zest and lime juice) to complement the green flecks of the zucchini.
+I used yellow squash this time – the color blends in perfectly and you can’t even tell it’s there (the perfect deception if you have little ones…or big ones who are resistant to veggies ;).
+Alternatively you can use regular zucchini.
+And how about this for a flavor twist: Instead of lemon, use lime (lime zest and lime juice) to complement the green flecks of the zucchini.

 - For the Loaf:

 - 1 cup grated yellow squash or zucchini ,leave the skin on and use the small holes of the grater